Mood and Anxiety Disorders Are Not Adequately Addressed in Canada

 We’re Very Excited about the New Bellwood Mood and Anxiety Program (MAP) Launching in March, 2019

-The Bellwood Mood and Anxiety Program (MAP) is a six-week residential treatment program.
+The Bellwood Mood and Anxiety Program (MAP) is a seven-week residential treatment program.
 We designed it specifically for people diagnosed with, or experiencing chronic symptoms of, depression, bipolar disorder (not currently in an active manic episode), or anxiety disorders.
 Members of the MAP team meet with each new arriving patient and create an individualized treatment program according to the patient’s unique needs.

 The Bellwood Mood and Anxiety Program (MAP) provides patients with a treatment experience that is structured and supportive, intended to facilitate meaningful progress towards recovery and sustained gains.
 MAP includes the following activities: